 There were clear lines of responsibility and staff were aware of how to report any untoward incidents.
 All staff stated that they could approach senior management with any concerns they may have.

 Staff stated that they had recently had annual appraisals and were confident that any identified training would be offered, if required.
-We spoke with a fairly new member of staff (18 months) and she confirmed that she had been well supported during her induction period.

-Written reports of visit from the Responsible Individual (May 2017) were available for us to read and contained the relevant information required.
+Written reports of visits undertaken by the Responsible Individual (May 2017) were available for us to read.